iceteagroup/wisej-examples/HtmlJsonAndMain/README.md

 ## 2. About the startup files and their use

-On a brand new project, Wisej creates 3 startup files:
+When you create a new Wisej project, Wisej creates 3 startup files:
 * Default.html
 * Default.json
 * Program.cs